 The success of this raid, codenamed Operation Jaywick, had spurred a second, more ambitious operation, for which new, improved equipment was desired.
-In March 1944 the leader of Jaywick and its follow-up raid Operation Rimau, Lt-Col Ivan Lyons, travelled to England to view the latest sabotage equipment being produced by SOE and here he was introduced to the newly invented, highly secret, Sleeping Beauty.
+In March 1944 the leader of Jaywick and its follow-up raid Operation Rimau, Lt-Col Ivan Lyon, travelled to England to view the latest sabotage equipment being produced by SOE and here he was introduced to the newly invented, highly secret, Sleeping Beauty.

-Lyons was enthusiastic about the possibilities of the SBs and several canoes were obtained for him and his crew for the upcoming Operation Rimau.
+Lyon was enthusiastic about the possibilities of the SBs and several canoes were obtained for him and his crew for the upcoming Operation Rimau.
 SB training for the men was undertaken at Station XIII Careening Bay, Garden Island, Western Australia.
-Unfortunately the operation was compromised on the approach to Singapore Harbour and Lyons ordered the unused and still top-secret SBs sunk so that they would not fall into enemy hands.
+Unfortunately the operation was compromised on the approach to Singapore Harbour and Lyon ordered the unused and still top-secret SBs sunk so that they would not fall into enemy hands.
 The operation ended tragically, with all the operatives either killed or captured and executed by the Japanese.

 After Operation Rimau, SOA operatives continued to be trained at Careening Bay in the use of the Sleeping Beauties as well as other curious small submersibles such as the Welman and Welfreighter mini-submarines – however none of the craft appear to have been particularly widely used in the field.
 The SBs in particular were plagued by technical problems and steering difficulties, with only a few highly-skilled operatives able to handle them efficiently.